felixjwong/covid19/README.md

 All analysis results should appear.
 <p>
 </p>
-Note that there are two auxillary scripts related to the analysis:
+Note that there are two auxillary scripts related to the analysis.
+They are described as follows:

 * moving_average